davidysoards/react-stocks/README.md

 Declarative routing was implemented with React Router 4.
 HashRouter was used for compatibility with GitHub pages.

-## React Transitions Group
+## Animations

-Crossfades between components were created with CSS and the help of TransitionsGroup and CSSTransitions from react-transitions-group.
+Crossfades between pages and component transitions were created with CSS and the help of TransitionsGroup and CSSTransitions from react-transitions-group.

 ## Sass & BEM